 - If an Insomnia episode remained for longer than 2 weeks, there was nearly a 50% chance of developing MDD at a later date (Buysse et al., 2008).

 Even if Insomnia was initially secondary to Depression, once it remains for one month it is likely to have developed into a separate and chronic problem.
-This is due to the poor sleeping practices, daytime habits, and unhelpful beliefs about sleep that people develop over time in an attempt to overcome their Insomnia.
-These perpetuating factors may include excessive time in bed awake, high caffeine during the day or alcohol usage at night, napping during the day, excessive focus on and worry about sleep, and conditioned hyper-arousal at night (Yang et al., 2006).
-Unless these perpetuating factors are specifically targeted through treatment for Insomnia, it is unlikely that sleep complaints will improve (Carney, Harris, Freedman & Segal, 2011).
+This is due to the poor sleeping practices, daytime habits, and unhelpful beliefs about sleep that people evolve over time in an attempt to overcome their Insomnia.
+These perpetuating factors may include excessive time in bed awake, high caffeine during the day or alcohol usage at night, napping during the day, extreme focus on and worry about sleep, and conditioned hyper-arousal at night (Yang et al., 2006).
+Unless these perpetuating factors are targeted explicitly through treatment for Insomnia, it is unlikely that sleep complaints will improve (Carney, Harris, Freedman & Segal, 2011).

 How do we treat Insomnia and Depression together?

-When Depression and Chronic Insomnia occur together and vary in their course, it is important to target them both in an effective treatment intervention.
-Medical practitioners appear to administer antidepressants and hypnotics over psychological treatments because they are more easily accessible, quick to administer, and offer lower initial and short-term costs (Economics, 2011).
+When Depression and Chronic Insomnia occur together and vary in their course, it is important to target them both in an active treatment intervention.
+Medical practitioners appear to administer antidepressants and hypnotics over psychological treatments because they are more easily accessible, quick to administer and offer lower initial and short-term costs (Economics, 2011).
 They are also more likely to favour pharmacological over non-pharmacological interventions due to the traditional biomedical model of training in these facilities, which minimises the psychological and social factors involved in mental health disorders (Frostholm et al., 2005).
 Consequently, antidepressants are the most common treatment for Depression (McManus, Mant, Mitchell, Britt, & Dudley, 2003), and hypnotics are the most common treatment for Insomnia (Charles et al., 2009).

 Sleeping pills vs Cognitive Behavioural Therapy for Insomnia (CBT-I)

 Several clinical trials have compared the efficacy of hypnotics to non-pharmacological treatments for Insomnia, and have found similar short-term benefits (Riemann & Perlis, 2009).
-A meta-analysis comparing the two types of treatments across 21 studies found that that cognitive and behavioural therapies for Insomnia had similar efficacy over 4 weeks to hypnotics, with an average effect size of 0.79 vs. 0.80 (Smith et al., 2002).
-However, the non-pharmacological treatments produced significantly greater reductions in time taken to fall asleep at the beginning of the night, known as sleep onset latency (SOL) (Smith et al., 2002).
+A meta-analysis comparing the two types of procedures across 21 studies found that that cognitive and behavioural therapies for Insomnia had similar efficacy over 4 weeks to hypnotics, with an average effect size of 0.79 vs. 0.80 (Smith et al., 2002).
+However, the non-pharmacological treatments produced significantly higher reductions in the time taken to fall asleep at the beginning of the night, known as sleep onset latency (SOL) (Smith et al., 2002).

 CBT-I may be preferable over hypnotics for the treatment of Chronic Insomnia due to its low risk of adverse effects (Smith et al., 2002).
-It also has greater empirical evidence of long-term sleep benefits, with research showing therapeutic gains maintained or further improved at 1-month, 3- month, 6-month, 1-year, and 2-year follow-up assessments (Morin et al., 2006; Riemann & Perlis, 2009).
-In contrast, sleep improvements made through hypnotics are rarely retained through long- term treatment (Riemann & Perlis, 2009) and often return to baseline levels of sleep disturbance following the cessation of hypnotic use (Jacobs et al., 2004).
-Although CBT-I may be seen as an initially expensive treatment, it becomes more cost-effective than GP visits and hypnotic treatment over time due to its greater long-term benefits for Chronic Insomnia (Harsora & Kessmann, 2009).
+It also has more considerable empirical evidence of long-term sleep benefits, with research showing therapeutic gains maintained or further improved at 1-month, 3- month, 6-month, 1-year, and 2-year follow-up assessments (Morin et al., 2006; Riemann & Perlis, 2009).
+In contrast, sleep improvements made through hypnotics are rarely retained through long-term treatment (Riemann & Perlis, 2009) and often return to baseline levels of sleep disturbance following the cessation of hypnotic use (Jacobs et al., 2004).
+Although CBT-I may be seen as an initially expensive treatment, it becomes more cost-effective than GP visits and hypnotic treatment over time due to its more significant long-term benefits for Chronic Insomnia (Harsora & Kessmann, 2009).
 As a result, CBT-I should be more widely used than sleeping pills in the treatment of Chronic Insomnia.